subhanqasid/btc/README.md

 - libssl-dev
 - libgmp-dev

-On Debian based systems, run this commands to update your current enviroment and install the tools needed to compile it
+On Debian based systems, run this commands to update your current environment and install the tools needed to compile it

 ```